-These real estate tax benefits apply anywhere in the United States (except a few extra Hawaii State specific tax benefits), regardless of your local market conditions.
+Here we dive deep exploring a broad range of additional tax benefits of owning real estate.
+These real estate tax benefits apply anywhere in the United States, with the exception of a few additional Hawaii state specific tax benefits.
 The enclosed sample calculations use typical Honolulu property values that could be high, or low, compared to home values in your part of the country.
-Some of the numbers may need to be adjusted to fit your individual situation or your specific local real estate market.
+Some of the numbers may need to be adjusted to fit your specific situation.

-Our goal is to inspire further research and to help you prosper with making wise real estate investment decisions, so that you may benefit from this new knowledge for the rest of your life.
+Taxes are hard to understand, calculate, and are subject to change.
+Always verify with your favorite qualified tax professional.
+My goal is to inspire further research and to help you prosper by making wise real estate investment decisions so that you may benefit from this new knowledge for the rest of your life.

 Tax benefits fall into the following four basic categories:

 The actual usage of your property will make a big difference on the type and amount of tax benefits available to you.
-To understand the differences, you should probably read both: Part 1 and Part 2, regardless if you are 1.) an owner occupant – using the property primarily for your personal enjoyment, or, 2.) a real estate investor – using the property primarily as investment to generate rental income.
-The dividing line can get rather thin between both categories.
-Sometimes a personal home gets turned into an investment property and vice versa.
-Small changes in property use can have a big impact on your tax bill and the financial end result.
-Let’s get started with Part 1.
+This chapter is organized into two sections: 1) Owner Occupant Tax Benefits – when you use your home primarily for your personal enjoyment, and, 2) Real Estate Investor Tax Benefits – when you use your property mostly as an investment to generate rental income.
+The dividing line between both categories can be thin.
+Sometimes a primary home gets turned into an investment property and vice versa.
+Small changes in property usage can have a significant impact on your tax bill.
+Let’s get started.

-Part 1: Owner Occupant Tax Benefits
+1) Owner Occupant Tax Benefits

 You may also deduct any mortgage late payment fees (if any) and any mortgage prepayment penalty in the tax year paid.

-3.)
-Mortgage Points Deduction: You get to deduct the upfront cost to obtain a purchase mortgage loan, aka mortgage points for the purchase of your main home, in the tax year paid.
+3) Mortgage Points Deduction: You get to deduct the upfront cost to obtain a purchase mortgage loan, aka mortgage points, for the purchase of your main home, in the tax year paid.

-However, when you purchase a second home, not your main home, you may not deduct mortgage points in the year paid, instead you must deduct them spread out over the life of the loan.
+However, when you purchase a second home, not your main home, you may not deduct mortgage points in the year paid.
+Instead you must deduct them spread out over the life of the loan.
 Points paid to refinance your mortgage (regardless if your primary or 2nd home) are also deductible over the life of the loan.

-A typical 2-bedr Honolulu condo for sale would cost about $650,000.
-An 80/10/10 owner occupant loan program requires 10%, or $65K cash down payment.
+Let’s assume you buy a Honolulu condo for sale at $650,000.
+An 80/10/10 owner-occupant loan program requires 10% or $65K cash down payment.
 The remaining $585K financed at 4% will cost $2,793/mo (principal and interest).
 You might also have to pay $636/mo maintenance fee (not tax deductible), and $195/mo property tax (tax deductible).
-To obtain the mortgage loan you might pay 1 mortgage point (1% of loan amount = $5,850) upfront loan funding fee at closing (tax deductible).
+To obtain the mortgage loan, you might pay one mortgage point (1% of loan amount = $5,850) loan funding fee at closing (tax deductible).